← Back to Private Tutor Modules

 Key Concepts

-- Diagnosis Over Pitching: Lead with questions that uncover the student’s real need before you describe your package.
+- Diagnosis Over Pitching: Spend most of the call diagnosing the student’s learning reality before you describe your services.

 Building Trust